jenkrame21/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closures are containers that can make global variables private.
+You cannot access them from outside, they must be brought out from within.

 2. Study the following code, then answer the questions below.

 ```js